SvehlaJan/Android-FlowList/README.md

 Gratitude journal is a simple app that allows you to write down your gratitude for the day.
 App consists of 3 screens:

-- History screen - list of all your gratitude entries.
-After clicking on an item, a Detail screen is opened with specific entry.
+- *History screen* - list of user’s gratitude entries from the past.
+After clicking on an item, a Detail screen is opened.
-- Detail screen - allows you to edit the entry - edit notes and add a GIF image.
+- *Detail screen* - allows users to edit the gratitude entry.
+They can edit the notes and add a GIF image representing the day.
-- Settings screen - allows to sign in to your Google account and sign out.
+- *Settings screen* - allows users to sync the journal over multiple devices by signing in to Google account.
+Also lists used software libraries.

+The application is using MVVM + Clean Architecture.

+UI is done with Jetpack Compose.
+Only AndroidView component is Giphy picker.

+Dependency injection is handled with Hilt.

+Asynchronous tasks and handling of data is done with Kotlin Flows + Coroutines.

-The application is using Firebase Firestore ONLY for remote data storage - instead of REST API.
+Firebase Firestore is used ONLY for remote data storage - instead of REST API.
 Firestore has great caching capabilities but for demonstration purposes it is not used.

 Caching is done in the local database, with use of Room.